ro-sanda/Z--explorer/README.md

 ~~~

-In `/incard/example/SSM` can be found an incard example for a Sequential Standard Model *Z'* (Z. Phys.
-C45 (1989) 109) to perform a test run and check the output card which will be placed at `/output/1.dat` .
+In `/incard/example/SSM` can be found an incard example for a Sequential Standard Model *Z'* <a href="https://lib-extopc.kek.jp/preprints/PDF/1989/8906/8906326.pdf" target=newwindow >(Z. Phys.
+C45 (1989) 109)</a> to perform a test run and check the output card which will be placed at `/output/1.dat` .